aleph2c/miros/doc/batterychargingexample.rst

 of instantaneous hidden voltage of the battery.
 But, if you were to stop charging at some point along the x-axis, in 24 hours the voltage would settle to the black line for the same state of charge.
 I just want you to make the line go up once we have over-charged the battery.
-Like with horse shoes and hand grenades, we just need to be close enough.`
+Like "horse shoes" and "hand grenades"; we just need to be close enough.`

 "How can I put more than 100 percent charge in the battery?"